Wondering how much you’ll spend to take a cruise? We have specific estimates (using actual figures from the cruise lines!) below.

 So how much will you spend?
-We dived into detail about spending on a cruise ship before.
+We dove into detail about spending on a cruise ship before.
 Cruise lines also break down how much cruise passengers spend in their financial reports.
 On average across cruise lines, the amount comes out to between $65-95 per person, per day.

 Carnival Corporation and Royal Caribbean Group saw an average around $65-70 per person, per day in 2019.
 Norwegian Cruise Line Holdings Ltd. saw closer to $95 per person each day.

 Keep in mind that this is simply an average across all cruise passengers and major cruise lines.
 What you spend could be drastically different.
 For instance, some people spend little or no money on the ship.
 Others purchase drink packages, gamble in the casino, and generally live it up the entire trip.

 In fact, onboard spending is the area where you have the most control over what you’ll spend.